 Despite identifying hazards, not all school districts are taking action to remove or remediate these hazards.
-Remediation was recommended for majority of SDs testing for environmental hazards.
+Remediation was recommended for the majority of SDs testing for environmental hazards.
 However, not all SDs took action to remove or remediate hazards, putting the health of students and staff at risk.
-Of public school districts who tested, 91% found lead in drinking water, 78% reported mold in their buildings, 33% reported lead in dust and paint exceedances, 38% reported radon exceedances, and 23% reported other water quality issues.
-Remediation was noted for only 86% of school districts with mold, 9% of school districts with lead in drinking water, 40% of radon, and 14% of other water quality issues.
+Of public school districts who tested, 71% found lead in drinking water, 78% reported mold in their buildings, 50% reported lead in dust and paint exceedances, 38% reported radon exceedances, and 23% reported other water quality issues.
+Remediation was noted for only 68% of school districts with mold, 9% of school districts with lead in drinking water water (greater than 5 ppb), 40% of radon, and 14% of other water quality issues.
 Remediation was not noted in any of the schools who found lead in dust or paint.